AndrasE/testEjsGit/README.md

 <br>

 <h3 align="center">
-I`m just a drill
+I`m just a drill,
  <br>
  don`t mind me!
 </h3>

 ## Hi there 👋

 This test with Ejs and body-parser was part of my self-study.
-Nothing more to say here. :)
+Nothing more to say here, you can run on localhost if you like. :)

 Take care, code safe! 💻

 ## Run 🚀